Making Exercise Healthy Medicine

 To hear fitness experts say it, "fitness as a lifestyle" means "working out" at a gym or at home several days a week.
 But then you go back to "real life" - slouching, sitting around, bending wrong all day, poor posture, walking heavily, sitting round-shouldered, taking elevators, driving everywhere while sitting slouched, and avoiding all movement.

-What To Do Instead?
+What To Try Instead?
 The human body was designed for daily activity, and was active through the eons.
 Today in much of the "developing world" people commute by bicycle, lift and carry loads all day, sit and rise from the floor all day, and meet in the park every morning and afternoon for social physical activity.
 They are mostly lean, fit, and mobile to their last years.
 This is a big and inspiring area of rethinking and retraining your entire understanding and body involvement for fitness and health as a real and ongoing lifestyle - how you function (need to move for real), Make those healthy patterns for your real life out of a gym - retrain actual daily function.
 Following are a few samples.

-Your Abs
+Abs

 Most people want "ab" exercises but have no idea what abs really do when you stand back up again, or how they help your back or posture.>Using abs does not mean sucking them in, or tightening them, or "pressing them to your spine."
 That is an outdated and ineffective practice.
 If you don't believe that, go ahead and tighten your abs just they way they tell you to.
 Press your navel to your spine.
 Make it good and tight.
 Now breathe in fully.